 The default media type for the target resource, if any.

 All requests that expect a response with a payload, shall include the Accept header field.
 The response to a request without an Accept header field shall be 406 (Not Acceptable).
-Even if specific media types are provided in the <accept> query parameter, an Accept header field with one or more values shall be present, at a minimum */*.
+Even if specific media types are provided in the accept query parameter, an Accept header field with one or more values shall be present, at a minimum */*.

 The Acceptable Media Types shall be either DICOM media-types or Rendered media types, but not both.
 If the Acceptable Media Types contains both DICOM and Rendered Media Types, the origin server shall return 409 (Conflict).

-...zero or one Transfer Syntax Parameter,

-Content-Type: dicom-media-type +ts-uid-parameter +charset
+...

 Amend PS3.18, Section 6.1.1.7 to describe multipart payloads